 Soul magic is the rules of the Djinn's (or Human's) three souls.
 The three souls are the Fetch, the Soma and the Highform.

 The Fetch is holds the personality of the Djinn and manifests as one or two animals.
 Humans also have Fetches but instead of manifesting Fetches, Humans default to shapeshifting into them, which is based on the Djinn technique of shifting one's awareness to one manifested Fetch.
 It's found that generally speaking, Humans can perceive Djinnalaam better in their animal forms while Djinn can send their Fetch(es) to be more mentally grounded in the earthly realm, but this is a risk for both Humans and Djinn because if a Fetch dies, it will change the person forever.
 Humans and Djinn with one Fetch will simply become vegetative.
 Djinn with two Fetches can have one of two outcomes happen; if both Fetches die, the Djinn becomes vegetative.
 If one Fetch dies, the other one will become distraught and might even try to destroy itself, which is difficult to achieve.
 The Djinn will exhibits signs of delusional thinking, severe depression and extreme mood swings.
 Very few Djinn who find themselves in such a situation manage to live good lives, because the loss of one Fetch is literally a loss of at least half a personality.
-The only way to heal a vegetative person caused by a lost Fetch is to use alchemy to bind a half-fetch to the person; a half-fetch is a spirit that becomes a Fetch or Soma upon the discovery of a viable embryo.
+The only way to heal a vegetative person caused by a lost Fetch is to use alchemy to bind a half-Fetch to the person; a half-Fetch is a spirit that becomes a Fetch or Soma upon the discovery of a viable embryo. ("Ghost lights" or Will-o-wisps are said to be herds of half-Fetches).

 The Soma is the spiritual glue found in all soul-havers.
 Djinn have the most Soma, followed by both spiritual and earthly animals and then humans, then plants and fungi.
 Soma is what gives eukaryotes animation and life.
 Not much else is known about it.
 Djinn, animals and Humans all also have Highforms, which is a special part of the soul that gives an organism exceptional cognition and reason.
 Humans tend to have more powerful Highforms than Djinn and can also manifest Highforms when in Djinnalaam, but Djinn cannot usually manifest Highforms unless they are dreaming or on the verge of a mental breakdown.
 Highforms are usually described as anthropomorphic beings clad in white and brightness, but they take on many other forms.
-Highforms are the part of the soul that is totally destroyed upon the death of a person or animal.
+Highforms are the part of the soul that is totally destroyed upon the death of a person or animal (animal Highforms exist, but are largely an enigma).

 Affinity magic is based on the ten components of order.
 Djinn have special titles for individuals who control each affinity, which are believed to determine one's life path and, to a smaller extent than Fetches, personality.
-The ten affinities are as follows: Air (Gustling; also wind and gaseous matter), Heat (Burnling; both fire and ice), Liquid (Dewling; mainly water), Crystal (Gemling; mostly minerals and metals), Light (Murkling; both light and dark), Vibration (Vibling; this mostly covers sounds), Electricity (Shockling; this also covers magnetism), Atoms (Toxling; most users control pH and/or radiation), Molecules (Physling; they only control their own body) and Gravity (Hauntling; this includes ignoring and exacerbating gravity).
+The ten affinities are as follows: Air (Gustling; also wind and gaseous matter), Heat (Burnling; both fire and ice), Liquid (Dewling; mainly water), Crystal (Gemling; mostly minerals and metals), Light (Murkling; both light and dark), Echo (Vibling; this mostly covers sounds but encompasses other waves), Volt (Shockling; this also covers magnetism), Toxin (Toxling; users control atoms to regulate or change pH and/or radiation), Form (Physling; they can control their own body and other molecules to change shape and quality) and Gravity (Hauntling; this includes ignoring and exacerbating gravity).

 While these powers have considerable overlap, they focus on different aspects of both the earthly and spiritual natural worlds and are balanced to give motives for experience and survival.
 Just as some Humans who believe in both God and science say that science is the watch to the watchmaker, the Djinn believe that affinities are the watch that hold the world together.
 The Djinn consider themselves blessed to have been entrusted with affinities, and there is a story detailing that the Djinn gained this ability after Judea fell in 586 BCE (Human Georgian calendar) so the faithful Jewish Djinn would guide believers after the tragedy.
 Affinities are the primary genetic way Humans and Djinn differ; each Djinn has at least minor control over exactly one affinity.

 Affinity magic takes the most energy to use and produce.
 While many Djinn can use their powers for mundane tasks, such as making a brief breeze to move an object closer without moving much, and not have this action affect their energy levels much if at all, it's a different story for maintaining the action or using it in a large area for an extended length of time.
 For example, an average length of time a Gustling can maintain the wind currents and placement of a category 5 hurricane without fainting is 28 minutes.
 If they have to create the hurricane from scratch, this changes to 15 minutes.
+If the Gustling must do this further away from their body rather than around it, it also affects the time, with the maximum area that magic could possibly be active is 2 miles (although this requires great focus and energy to work on the edge of that bound).
 While this is enough time to cause much damage in a single area, affinity magic still is used strategically and usually with the aid of both Fetches and alchemy to honor the balance of magic in Djinnalaam, and by extension the order of Bashalaam.

 Education, gender and transitioning to adulthood